smruthig/Cancer_Data_Analytics/README.md

 ## Evaluation of Model Performance

+Considering the size of the dataset, we implemented cross validation on 15 splits.
+Grid search was implemented to get the best set of hyperparameters.
+Accuracy,  Roc-Auc score, Mean Squared Error were calculated based on the best parameters.

-Since the dataset is small, we again use both -
+Since the dataset is small, we use both -

 - A non-stratified split
 - A stratified split